Triphala is One of the Most Often Used Herbal Combos in Ayurveda and A Powerful Rejuvenator and Cleanser*

-In India where Triphala has been used for thousands of years quite a few research studies have been done, showing the wide range of effects.
-What is also important to note is that in many cases the combination of the three fruits provides greater effects than any one alone.
+In India, where Triphala has been used for thousands of years quite a few research studies have been done, showing the wide range of effects.
+What is also important to note is that in many cases the combination of the three fruits provides greater effects than any one of them alone.

 - Helps Fight Stress*